 There is one law that introduced many changes to our healthcare system.
 Some people may call it the Affordable Healthcare Act or Obama Healthcare Plan.
 However, the law’s actual name is the Affordable Care Act.

 When Open Enrollment is closed, you may still be able to enroll in a health insurance plan.
 To do so, you have to qualify for a Special Enrollment period.
 This happens when you experience a Qualifying Life Event.
-Learn more here.
+Learn more about Special Enrollment.